bennythejudge/udacity_project_04/myREADME.txt

 06. embedding CSS
     both css files have been inlined to prevent blocking the rendering process.
 Both have been cleaned from unused elements using the devtools audit feature
+07. limiting updatePositions loop to the "visible" pizzas, that is to say the pizzas which are within the visible window in the browser.
+    First I need to obtain the size (http://www.w3schools.com/jsref/prop_win_innerheight.asp) Then inside the loop only change pizzas where the top is less than or equal to the window height
+08. PageSpeed Insights recommended adding image size to the background pizza image

 Optimizing index.html
 1) using uncss I have removed 2 tags from the style.css